 You may view the falls from Haines Overlook Park.
 There is a footbridge over the falls that you may walk over to view or walk down the stairs to get a closer look.
 This is truly a hidden treasure in the heart of Paterson.

 Hacklebarney State Park is located at 119 Hacklebarney Rd., Long Valley, NJ 07853.
 There is plenty of parking and restrooms at the site.
-There is a rocky climb down the waterfall that can be dangerous if you’re not careful.
+A rocky climb down the waterfall can be dangerous if you’re not careful.
 Be sure to wear proper shoes when visiting this park.
 We visited on a very hot day and climbed into the water to cool off.
 This is a beautiful place to visit.

-Bushkill Falls is located at 138 Bushkill Falls Trail, Bushkill, PA 18324.
+Bushkill Falls is located at 138 Bushkill Falls Trail, Bushkill, PA, 18324.
 There is an admission fee to enter the waterfalls.
-The fee for adults is $16.50, children $8.50, and seniors $15.50.
+Adults pay $16.50, children $8.50, and seniors $15.50.
 The fee is less during the weekday.
 Parking is free at the site.
 Bushkill Falls is a 100 feet waterfall that also offers hiking trails, fishing, boating, and other family activities.
-The falls were simply amazing to visit.
-There are wooden stairs along the trails and children and pet friendly.
+The falls were amazing to visit.
+There are wooden stairs along the trails and they are children and pet friendly.
 There are several trails to explore.

 GREEN TRAIL- View the Main Falls from the GREEN trail.
-15 minute walk, no climbing, but there are steps.
+15-minute walk, with no climbing, but there are steps.

 YELLOW TRAIL – View the Main Falls, Lower Gorge Falls, Laurel Glen, and Upper Canyon.
 45 minutes to walk.